 - Payment Options

 - Cancellation Policy

 - Lunch and Snack Times

 - Medication Policy

 If for any reason a parent must cancel a class registration, the cancellation must be received in writing/email fourteen days in advance of the class and will be assessed a $10 cancellation fee.
 Cancellations made after that time will be assessed a $25 fee.
-There is no refund for cancellations made after a class has begun.
+There is no refund for cancellations made after the Friday (at noon) before the class begins.

 College for Kids takes place on the campus of Penn State Behrend, Erie, PA.
 All classes originate on campus unless noted in the individual class descriptions (please see class links to the left).
 Students are supervised at all times.